SolarEdge Technologies, Inc. (SEDG) — Company Research

 | Current ratio | 2.03 (per yfinance, pulled 2026-05-26) |

-| Dividend yield | None — Company has never paid a dividend (per yfinance, pulled 2026-05-26) |
+| Dividend yield | None, no dividend reported (per yfinance, pulled 2026-05-26) |

 | Short interest | 19.1% of float (per yfinance shortPercentOfFloat, pulled 2026-05-26) |